Are you a fan of the tangy and slightly sweet flavors in your dishes?

 This substitute has a similar flavor profile but leans on the sweeter side.

-It has a rich, deep flavor perfect for everything from salad dressings to marinades and vinaigrettes.
+Still, it has a rich, deep flavor that’s perfect for everything from salad dressings and marinades to vinaigrettes.

 If you’re looking for an alternative to red wine vinegar, rice vinegar is a great choice.

-It’s made from fermented rice starches and has a milder flavor than other vinegar.
+It’s made from fermented rice starches and has a milder flavor than other swaps on the list.

-This Asian cuisine staple has a similar acidic flavor, making it an ideal alternative.
+But this Asian cuisine staple does have an acidic finish, making it an ideal alternative.

 Plus, it’s amazing with marinades and pickled veggies.

-How do you get that tangy flavor without having to buy a bottle of red wine vinegar?
-With lemon or lime juice!
+How do you get tangy flavor without buying a bottle of red wine vinegar?
+With lemon or lime juice, of course!

-But one thing’s for sure, it will brighten any dish.
+One thing’s for sure, though, it will brighten any dish.